 Functional Resumes: Skill Focused, Great for Gaps

 Not all types of resumes are going to fit what you’re used to seeing.
 The most extreme resume is the functional resume.
 Known as a “functional resume”, this format shows off what you can do and not what you’ve already done.
 The emphasis is on your skills and less on your work history.
-This format is great when you’re trying out a lot of different kinds of jobs, returning to an industry you haven’t been in for a while or going back to work after taking time off for personal reasons.
+This format is great when you’re trying out a lot of different kinds of jobs, returning to an industry you haven’t been in for a while, or going back to work after taking time off for personal reasons.

-Starting with a summary about what you can do for the company, the next category is skills.
+Starting with a summary of what you can do for the company, the next category is skills.
 You need to focus on your relevant skills and not your last job.
 Take the time to make a lengthy (and relevant) skills list of what you bring to the table.
 Bullet points make your skills easy for hiring directors to skim, which is what they’d prefer.

 Bullwinkle J. Moose

 AREA OF EXPERTISE/SKILLS

 Graduated from Wossamatta University, majored in Squirrel Tossing